A short history of Parliament

 Federal Parliament in Australia

 In the 1890s a movement began to unite the colonies as one country with its own constitution.
-The Australian Constitution was drafted at a series of conventions—meetings—by representatives of the colonies and was approved by the Australian people in referendums held in each colony.
+The Australian Constitution was drafted at a series of conventions - meetings - by representatives of the colonies and was approved by the Australian people who were eligible to vote in elections and referendums held in each colony.
 The British Parliament passed the Commonwealth of Australia Constitution Act 1900, which came into effect on 1 January 1901.

 The Constitution united the 6 self-governing colonies into a new country—the Commonwealth of Australia.
 It established that in Australia: